-According to the U.S. Federal Reserve system, as of November 2020, Americans owe $1.7 trillion in student loan debt.
+According to EducationData.org, as of November 2021, Americans owe $1.75 trillion in student loan debt.
 That is how profound the student debt problem in the U.S. has become.
-To put it in even more perspective, that is about $732 billion more than the total credit card debt in the U.S. of $868 billion.
-Experian reported in July of 2019 that student loan balances have increased 116 percent in the previous decade, with the average loan balance of $35,359.
-At the same time, the percentage of borrowers who owe more than $50,000 has tripled.
+To put it in even more perspective, that is about $946 billion more than the total credit card debt in the U.S. of $804 billion.
+The average student borrower has, on average, roughly $39,000 in debt, which affects 43.2 million Americans.

 Benefits of Community College